 What are some examples of real-world Employee Resource Groups?

 There are many notable ERGs shattering glass ceilings and reinvesting in their communities.
 Here are a few notable ERGs:

 The Young Professionals ERG—dubbed “YoPros”—at financial services firm, TIIA, organizes social events for its members, deploys social media recruitment to attract the younger generation of finance talent, and carries out numerous volunteering initiatives.

 Ernst and Young’s initiative to “advance social equity and inclusive growth” received global equality standard (GES) recognition for its ERG programs and commitment to DEI&B. They have more than a dozen different ERGs and employee support groups, such as groups advocating for working mothers, veterans, and even French speakers.

 Recommended For Further Reading

-ERGs that offer equal opportunities for every employee can provide a supportive micro-community for personnel.
-In turn, ERGs can empower employees to feel comfortable sharing their unique voices and contributing to an inclusive and vibrant company culture.
+ERGs help companies offer equal opportunities for every team member and can provide a supportive micro-community for people in the workplace.
+They also help empower their members to feel comfortable sharing their unique voices and contributing to an inclusive and vibrant company culture.